 Here are 5 tips to help you maintain your sleep sanity this holiday season:

-2. Bring along all their familiar sleep associations and set up their sleep space as much as you can like home.
+- Bring along all their familiar sleep associations and set up their sleep space as much as you can like home.
 That could include their sleep bag, a white noise machine, their crib sheet, lovey, etc. The more you have, the better they can sleep when they’re away from home.
+If you're using a pack 'n play as their sleep space, our mini crib sheets provide that same soft, silky feel they're used to at home.

-3. Prep work may be key!
+- Prep work may be key!
 Keep them well rested leading up to any even that may throw your little one off schedule.
-Practice sleeping in a pack n play if they’re going to be doing that while gone.
+Practice sleeping in a pack 'n play if they’re going to be doing that while gone.
 This can help those slow to warm kids!
+You may also want to pack sleep bags in different TOGs to make sure your little one is comfortable, even if the temperature is hotter or colder than you're expecting or if the place you're staying at doesn't have temperature control.
+Our 0.5 TOG is lightweight for hot weather, our 1.0 TOG is universal, and our 2.5 TOG is perfect for cold weather.

 And how exactly do you manage your child's sleep with all the holiday events?
 Can you have your cake and eat it too?!
 Let's figure that out: